abikesa/ai/README.md

    - Makes decision in real time
    - iOS, Android?
    - Structure of manuscript not consistent with `Original contributions` to the Journal
+     - Please review papers published in this journal for format
+     - Abstract, Introduction, Methods, Results, Discussion, References
+     - Your subsections such as 1.1, 1.2, 1.3 must be removed and presented as paragraphs
+   - This is a clinical journal targeting specialists
+     - Do not give the reader a background on organ transplantation
+     - Consider submitting your article to a methods journal
+     - Or submit it here as a new manuscript (not resubmission) that adheres to the format and treats the reader as a specialist
+     - Clinical, guidelines, and policy implications should shape the paper
+     - No non-clinical acronyms should be used; these burden the clinical reader with new terms

 4. Available
 5. Coldtime